HL7/fhir-shorthand/input/pagecontent/reference.md

 Each FSH project MUST specify the version of FHIR it depends upon.
 It is up to implementations to decide how projects declare their FHIR version.
 Implementations MAY support only a specific version or versions of FHIR.

 The FSH language specification has been designed around FHIR R4 and later.
-FSH depends primarily on normative parts of the FHIR R4 specification (e.g., StructureDefinition and datatypes), and not on specific Resources, Profiles, Value Sets or Extensions.
-As a result, many FHIR version differences can be ignored.
-However, because the FSH specification refers to FHIR data types and definitional artifacts, there is no way to absolutely divorce FSH from specific FHIR versions.
+The core language constructs of FSH depend primarily on a small subset of normative definitions within the FHIR specification (e.g., StructureDefinition, ValueSet, CodeSystem, and datatypes).
+As a result, most differences in FHIR versions do not affect FSH features or syntax.
+FSH provides several points of flexibility, such as [FSH paths](#fsh-paths), to support authoring within the context of any FHIR version.
+Because the FSH specification refers to FHIR data types and definitional artifacts, however, there is no way to absolutely divorce FSH from specific FHIR versions.

 {%include tu-div.html%}
 FSH supports new FHIR R5 datatypes integer64 and CodeableReference on a trial use basis.